Why go to Uganda

 Lies on the banks of Lake Victoria and is the best known location for the source of the Nile.
 This is also home to the Ugandan Hydro Electric Plant.
 8 kilometers upstream is the Bujugali Falls with islands and rapids and amazing birdlife.
+The abundance of water makes for a wide variety of river adventures, from superb white water rafting at Jinja to more sedate river cruises viewing vast numbers of hippo and crocodile along the country’s western border.
 There are also a number of campsites, adventure activities and several community projects in the area.
 Most popular activities are the white water rafting on the Nile, quad biking and bungee jumping.

 When to go to Uganda